• Skip to primary navigation

 While most legumes (black beans, garbanzos, pintos, etc.) have to be soaked and cooked for a few hours, dry lentils merely need a quick rinse and less than a half hour of cooking time, making them an ideal choice for busy weeknights.
 A couple of my favorites are lentil soup with pasta (with brown lentils) and one pot green lentils with sweet potatoes and kale.

-I’ll run through the how-tos of this recipe for red lentil soup and give you some extra tips and information.
-As always, look for the printable recipe card near the end of the post.
-It has complete instructions, measurements, and nutrition information.
+I’ll run through the recipe here and give you some quick tips and helpful hints.
+Be sure to refer to the recipe card below for measurements, complete instructions, and nutrition information.

 • Dried Red Lentils: Red lentils are usually sold in one pound bags.
 Look for them in the aisle that contains other Middle Eastern or Indian foods (dal).
 They are orange, small in size, and look somewhat like split peas.
 Yellow lentils are similar and will work for this recipe too.